Biological-Microsystems-Laboratory/3d-printed-oxygen-control-insert/publishing/response-to-reviewers.md

 Thank you for reviewing our manuscript submission to PLOS ONE.
 We have made several improvements and clarifications resulting what we hope is a stronger manuscript ready for publication.

-If you would like to make changes to your financial disclosure, please include your updated statement in your cover letter.

 In addition to this rebuttal letter a clean revised manuscript is submitted as well as a marked-up copy with tracked changes.

 Yours sincerely,